mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Provides the ability to directly perform suggested actions by clicking on specific suggestions.
 - Provides some basic checking for free for all AWS customers, but Business or Enterprise support plans may be needed for further advice.
 - Detects security vulnerabilities.
+    - Exposed access keys: checks this for Enterprise and Business Support customers.
 - Helps you optimize your AWS accounts to reduce costs.
 - Monitors service quotas and warns when they are exceeded.
 - Can monitor in real time and give suggestions.